Shopify/ruby_memcheck/README.md

     Place this line as close to the top of the file as possible, before any requires in the file (especially before the call to `require "minitest/autorun"`).
 This will ensure that the Garbage Collector is ran before Ruby shuts down.
 This will reduce the number of false-positives.
 1. You're ready to run your test suite with Valgrind using `rake test:valgrind`!
 Note that this will take a while to run because Valgrind will make Ruby significantly slower.
+1. (Optional) If you find false-positives in the output, you can create suppression files in a `suppressions` directory in the root directory of your gem.
+In this directory, you can create [Valgrind suppression files](https://wiki.wxwidgets.org/Valgrind_Suppression_File_Howto).
+The most basic suppression file is `your_binary_name_ruby.supp`.
+If you want some suppressions for only specific versions of Ruby, you can add the Ruby version to the filename.
+For example, `your_binary_name_ruby-3.supp` will suppress for any Rubies with a major version of 3 (e.g. 3.0.0, 3.1.1, etc.), while suppression file `your_binary_name_ruby-3.1.supp` will only be used for Ruby with a major and minor version of 3.1 (e.g. 3.1.0, 3.1.1, etc.).

 ## License